leangjia/blender_docs/trunk/blender_docs/manual/grease_pencil/modifiers/color/opacity.rst

    Opacity Modifier.

+Uniform Opacity
+   When enabled, makes the Opacity equal for the entire strokes.

+   Strength
+      Absolute Opacity for the stroke points.

-Factor
+Opacity Factor
-   Controls the Opacity (Alpha) value of the stroke points.
+   Controls the Opacity value of the stroke points.
    A value of 1.0 respect the original alpha value of the points, a shift less than 1.0 make the points more transparent than originally, and a shift greater than 1.0 make the points more opaque than originally.

    Sets value to 2.0 makes the points alpha fully opaque.

-Create Materials
-   When applied, the modifier will create a new material that will keep the color transformation.

 Mode
    The color transformation will be applied on the stroke and/or the fill color.